-The most successful treatment for desquamative vaginitis appears to be the anti-inflammatory combination of:
+The most successful treatment for desquamative vaginitis appears to be the antibacterial and anti-inflammatory combination of:

 Treatment should be continued for at least several weeks and may be required long term (typically, twice weekly).
 If this is unsuccessful, other treatments that may be tried include:

 Treatment usually leads to complete remission of symptoms, when treatment can be stopped, or reduced symptoms requiring at least intermittent on-going treatment.
 If treatment is ineffective, consider other diagnoses and change treatment.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.